jwelker110/twilio-mfa-proxy/README.md

 1. [Install Composer](https://getcomposer.org/download/) if it isn't already.
 2. `php composer.phar require twilio/sdk`
 3. Create `config.json` and configure it based on the `config_example.json`.
+    - Phone numbers should be formatted [correctly](https://www.twilio.com/docs/api/rest/sending-messages#post-parameters) to ensure messages are forwarded correctly.
+    - Twilio information can be found on the [Console](https://www.twilio.com/console).
 ```
 {
     "contacts": {